ben-denham/python-eda/tutorial_1/tutorial.md

 divided by the number of listings.

-The 50% quantile is also known as the median, and is the "middle" value that is above the bottom 50% of values and below the top 50%.
+The 50% quantile is also known as the median, and is the "middle" value that 50% of values are above and 50% of values are below.

 The median price is quite a bit lower than the mean, suggesting there is a smaller number of higher prices that are dragging the mean